-Hold Last Updated: 11/20/2023 (v9.0.0) Released: 7/26/2011
+Hold Last Updated: 3/10/2025 (v10.0.0) Released: 7/26/2011

-- A hold effect allows a player to put qualifying cards on the card with the hold effect when it is not at its maximum capacity and allows a player to return cards already put with the hold effect. - Many hold effects are manually triggered effects that can only be activated during the Preparation Phase of the player with permanent control of the card. - Characters returned from being held are returned to the territory of the player with permanent control of the card. - Artifacts returned from being held are returned to the Artifact pile of the player with permanent control of the card. - Enhancements returned from being held are returned to the hand of the player with permanent control of the card. - If a card is held by another card and the underlying card is relocated, the held card is generally relocated (regardless of protect effects) to the same location that the underlying card is relocated to and remains there.
-The exception to this rule is: - 1 Lost Souls held in Sites are returned to the general Land of Bondage and do not follow the underlying Sites when the Sites are relocated. - A hold effect targets the cards to be put on or removed from the card bearing the hold effect. - Unless otherwise specified, character targets must be in play or a set-aside area. - Unless otherwise specified, Artifact, Covenant and Curse targets must be in hand or Artifact pile. - Unless otherwise specified, Enhancement targets must be in hand. - All hold effects are instant.
+- A hold effect allows a player to put qualifying cards on the card with the hold effect when it is not at its maximum capacity and allows a player to return cards already put there with the hold effect. - Many hold effects are manually triggered effects that can only be used during the Preparation Phase of the player with permanent control of the card.
+A hold effect used in this manner can only target each card once during each Preparation Phase. - Characters returned from being held are returned to the territory of the player with permanent control of the card. - Artifacts returned from being held are returned to the Artifact pile of the player with permanent control of the card. - Enhancements returned from being held are returned to the hand of the player with permanent control of the card. - If a card is held by another card and the underlying card is relocated, the held card is generally relocated (regardless of protect effects) to the same location that the underlying card is relocated to and remains there.
+The exception to this rule is: - 1 Lost Souls held in Sites are returned to the general Land of Bondage and do not follow the underlying Sites when the Sites are relocated. - A hold effect targets the cards to be put on or removed from the card bearing the hold effect. - Unless otherwise specified, character targets must be in hand, play or a set-aside area. - Unless otherwise specified, Artifact, Covenant and Curse targets must be in hand or Artifact pile. - Unless otherwise specified, Enhancement targets must be in hand. - All hold effects are instant.

-• If a hold effect allows a card to hold an Artifact, Covenant or Curse, putting an Artifact, Covenant or Curse there triggers an activate an Artifact effect for that Artifact, Covenant or Curse.
+- If a hold effect allows a card to hold an Artifact, Covenant or Curse, putting an Artifact, Covenant or Curse there triggers an activate an Artifact effect for that Artifact, Covenant or Curse. - If a hold effect allows a card to be held face down, the card is flipped face down when being held from play or a set-aside area, or just held from hand face down without being revealed.